 An outgoing subaward agreement is used when a substantive portion of the programmatic work outlined in a Carleton proposal is conducted at another organization.

 To ensure that all subawards issued from the College comply with federal regulations, and to learn of PI responsibilities, refer to this Subrecipient Award and Monitoring Policy and the Business Office's Subaward Management page.

-Follow the links below (click on headings in the blue boxes) for more information on various aspects of post-award compliance specific to federal funders:
+Follow the links below (click on headings in the blue boxes) for more information on aspects of common post-award compliance issues specific to federal funders: